safaladhikari1/Binary-Tree-Data-Structure/ListInterfaceInternals/README.md

   * Strength: A group of associations between pairs of "key" and "value" objects
   * Weaknesses: Not a general-purpose collection: cannot easily map backward from a value to its key
   * Usages: Word counting; phone book creation

+## When hash table operations cost O(n)O(n) time

+** Hash collisions **
+If all our keys caused hash collisions, we'd be at risk of having to walk through all of our values for a single lookup (in the example above, we'd have one big linked list).
+This is unlikely, but it could happen.
+That's the worst case.

+** Dynamic array resizing **
+Suppose we keep adding more items to our hash map.
+As the number of keys and values in our hash map exceeds the number of indices in the underlying array, hash collisions become inevitable.

+To mitigate this, we could expand our underlying array whenever things start to get crowded.
+That requires allocating a larger array and rehashing all of our existing keys to figure out their new position—O(n)O(n) time.

+## Hash table strengths and weaknesses:

+** Strengths: **

+* Fast lookups.
+Lookups take O(1)O(1) time on average.
+* Flexible keys.
+Most data types can be used for keys, as long as they're hashable.

+** Weaknesses: **

+* Slow worst-case lookups.
+Lookups take O(n)O(n) time in the worst case.
+* Unordered.
+Keys aren't stored in a special order.
+If you're looking for the smallest key, the largest key, or all the keys in a range, you'll need to look through every key to find it.
+* Single-directional lookups.
+While you can look up the value for a given key in O(1)O(1) time, looking up the keys for a given value requires looping through the whole dataset—O(n)O(n) time.
+* Not cache-friendly.
+Many hash table implementations use linked lists, which don't put data next to each other in memory.